 Everyone has their little idiosyncratic behaviors and odd habits.
 However, when these behaviors transform into the repetitive characteristics of obsessive-compulsive disorder (OCD), it can become a problem.
 Fortunately for those who suffer from obsessive-compulsive disorder, help is available.
-Call or go online today to schedule your appointment with Michael Arnold, LMHC, at Mental Health Counselor PLLC, at his New York City location in Central Park South in Manhattan.
+Call or go online today to schedule your appointment with Michael John Arnold, LMHC, at Mental Health Counselor PLLC.

 Obsessive-compulsive disorder (OCD) is characterized by unrealistic fears and beliefs, often characterized as obsessions, that lead to repetitive and unnecessary behaviors, or compulsions.
 Someone suffering from obsessive-compulsive disorder exhibits these habits so strongly that it can dramatically interfere with their daily activities and life.